If your team writes, how often do you find yourself

 People who work in math, science, and technology fields are highly intelligent critical thinkers.
 In their everyday jobs, they solve problems, form hypotheses, explore and discover support for theories, and draw educated conclusions.
 In all of their training and in their daily jobs, critical thinking is a must.

 When your team members see writing as a familiar process, it will be easier for them.
-As content development expert Jan Archer of Demand Media explains, writing requires the same essential skills as critical thinking: questioning, researching, analyzing, and assessing.
+As content development expert Jan Archer of Demand Media explains, critical thinking skills are the same essential skills used in writing: questioning, researching, analyzing, and assessing.